rfbach/flight-tracker/DEPLOYMENT.md

    VITE_AIRLABS_API_KEY=your_actual_api_key_here
    ```

    **Important**: The `.env` file must be present before running the deployment script.
-Vite injects environment variables at build time, so they must be configured during the build process.
+The deployment script loads environment variables from `.env` at build time and injects them into your application code.

 ## Setup Instructions